Close Menu

 Halls Head Coastal Walk

-• Highlights: Enjoy ocean views while spotting sea lavender and beach daisies along the coastal path.
+Enjoy stunning ocean views while spotting sea lavender and beach daisies along the coastal path.
+This walk is ferfect for a leisurely stroll with breathtaking coastal scenery – ideal for a relaxing break between other trails.

 Samphire Cove Nature Reserve